 What does HomeKit work with?
 Just iPhone?

 More!
 HomeKit currently works with any iPhone, iPad, or iPod touch that can run iOS 8.1.
-(The most recent version of iOS 8, of course, would be best).
-If you try to give HomeKit commands to Siri on the Apple Watch, it will offer to hand-off to the iPhone, but it's hard not to imagine Apple will bring it there as well.
+(The most recent version of iOS, of course, would be best).
+You can also control HomeKit accessories through the Home app on an Apple Watch, and via Siri on Apple TV (4th generation or later) and the HomePod.

-Will I still need an Apple TV for remote access?
+Do I need an Apple TV for remote access?

 Any other questions?